-Key audit matters The key audit matter that we identified in the current year and the prior year was management override of controls.
-Materiality The materiality that we used in the current year was £24.2m (2021: £13.8m) which was determined on the basis of 3% of borrowings capped to 90% of the materiality of Osprey Acquisitions Limited ("OAL") which is the parent undertaking of the company, as the audit of the consolidated financial statements of OAL was completed concurrently with the company financial statements.
-(2021: 3% of borrowings, capped to the materiality of OAL).
+Key audit matters The key audit matter that we identified in the current year relates to borrowings.
+Newly identified Increased level of risk Similar level of risk Decreased level of risk Within this report, key audit matters are identified as follows: Materiality The materiality that we used in the current year was £26.4m (2022: £24.2m) which was determined on the basis of 3% of borrowings capped to 90% of the materiality of Osprey Acquisitions Limited ("OAL").
+2022: (3% of borrowings, capped to 90% of the materiality of OAL).
 Scoping Audit work to respond to the risks of material misstatement as performed directly by the audit engagement team.
-Significant changes in our approach There have been no significant changes to our audit approach.
+Significant changes in our approach Due to the magnitude of the external borrowings held by the company, we have identified borrowings as a key audit matter in the current year.
+As a result of our ongoing risk assessment, we no longer consider management override of controls a key audit matter.